 Maximum specifications for I{DD_INT} are provided in the processor data sheet at specific voltages, frequencies, and temperatures.
-The following sections describe how to use this data to calculate the overall power requirements of the application.
+The following sections describe how to use this

-Estimating Total IDD INT Dynamic Current
+Estimating Total IDD_INT Dynamic Current

-Due to the multi-featured clock and power capabilities of the ADSP-2156x processors, there are many contributors to the overall dynamic component associated with the power consumed by the core.
-While there is opportunity to disable clocks to the various domains, each must be scrutinized to determine what must be accounted for with respect to power dissipation when any combination of these domains is active in the system.
+Due to the multi-featured clock and power capabilities of the ADSP-2159x/SC59x SHARC+® Processors, there are many contributors to the overall dynamic component associated with the power consumed by the core.
+While there is opportunity to disable clocks to the various domains, each must be scrutinized to determine what factors must be accounted for with respect to power dissipation when any combination of these domains is active in the system.